pflanze/chjize/client-side-todo.md

         scp .vncclient-passwords/schemen-passwd root@tmp:/opt/chj/chjize/tmp/passwd

+* Log in freshly as root to pick up the `PATH` change from `moduser` above.

+        ssh root@tmp

 * If wanting to use Guix, which implies updating the system to Debian sid (bullseye):

-        ssh root@tmp
         time chjize guix

 * Now the big install step can run, will take 13 minutes on t3.small AWS instance (2 cores, 2 GB RAM).
-Run in freshly as root to pick up the `PATH` from `moduser` above.

-        ssh root@tmp
         time chjize schemen

     It is the aim to allow to run `chjize -j2 schemen`, but apparently there are still cases that don't work in parallel.